UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 This command will not discard the information on the deleted commits as `git reset --hard`, if not will save all in the staging area in case you would like to create a new commit with those changes.
 This command is useful if you want to combine a series of local commits into one.
-Note that `git reset --soft` is only avaible in the terminal, and not via JupyterLab.
+Note that `git reset --soft` is only available in the terminal, and not via JupyterLab.

 ---